NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 Internally to the pedal, we need to connect the input/buffer signals and the Looper out signal to 3.5 mm male jacks that plug into the usb sound card.

 I have found that the cheapest approach is to buy one male-to male 3.5 mm mono cable like [this one on amazon](https://www.amazon.ca/gp/product/B071V7VW96/).
 Cut the wire in half, strip the leads and solder them to the jacks/switches as per schematic.
-> You could also buy/use purpose-built 3.5mm built jacks - but I have found them for difficult to obtain at a reasonable price.
+> You could also buy/use purpose-built 3.5mm built jacks - but I have found them difficult to obtain at a reasonable price.

 >IMPORTANT: Do NOT buy stereo 3.5mm male jacks.
 They do not fit correctly in the sound card mic input.
 The sound card I have recommended accepts only mono mic input.
 (Of course, if you bought something different, it might work...)